Spring 2020 HGST Course Offerings

 HGST 302, “Genocide and Global Politics.”
 In this course, students will examine the problem of genocide from the perspective of various global political actors and apply contemporary international and comparative theory.
+ONLINE.
 Mon/Wed 1:00-2:50pm.
-Instructor: Prof. Rachel Paul
+Instructor: Prof. Rachel Paul (POLITICAL SCIENCE)

 *Note: HGST 302 is cross-listed with PLSC 385

-Western’s HGST minor includes courses from six different disciplines and two colleges and combines historical understanding with a cross-disciplinary exploration of both the Holocaust and genocide.
+Western’s HGST minor includes courses from six different disciplines, two colleges and combines historical understanding with a cross-disciplinary exploration of both the Holocaust and genocide.
 It will prepare students to be successful and engaged members of society and will enable them to learn the tools needed to work in and across disciplines to identify and creatively solve key societal problems, both local and global.
 Please contact the RWI Director, Prof. Sandra Alfers, to learn more about our new program of study.